peter-huang0402/tmp_test/README.md

 </configuration>
 ```
 - Major settings definition in sofa_config.xml
-    - lfsm_reinstall   : When starting SOFA, if SOFA keeps original data or clears all data. \
+    - lfsm_reinstall   : When starting SOFA, if SOFA keeps existing data or clears all data. \
-          - value      : 0: keep original data, 1: clear all data.
+          - value      : 0: keep existing data, 1: clear all data.
     - lfsm_cn_ssds     : Assign which SSDs to SOFA  \
           - value      : How many SSDs Sofa uses.
           - settings   : Assign which SSDs to SOFA.
-    - cn_ssds_per_hpeu : Indicate how many SSDs there are in 1 protection group.  \
+    - cn_ssds_per_hpeu : Indicate how many SSDs there are in a protection group.  \
                          For Raid5 protection mode:  3 <= cn_ssds_per_hpeu <= 16
-    - lfsm_cn_pgroup   : Indicates How many protection group SOFA use. \
+    - lfsm_cn_pgroup   : Indicates How many protection group SOFA uses. \
                          For Sofa, lfsm_cn_ssds >= cn_ssds_per_hpeu * lfsm_cn_prgroup. \
                          The number of spare disks = lfsm_cn_ssds - ( cn_ssds_per_hpeu * lfsm_cn_prgroup )
-    - lfsm_io_thread   : Assign specific vcores to SOFA's IO thread \
+    - lfsm_io_thread   : Assign specific vcores to SOFA's IO threads \
           - value      ：How many vcores SOFA uses for IO thread.
 Deafult value: 7 or 8 for io threads \
           - settings   : Vcores ID.
 Please don't use the first vcore of physical CPU.
     - lfsm_bh_thread   : Assign specific vcores to SOFA's bottom half threads. \
-          - value      : How many vcores SOFA uses for IO's botoom half threads.
+          - value      : How many vcores SOFA uses for IO's bottom half threads.
           - settings   : Vcores ID.
 Please don't use the same vcore which lfsm_io_threads lists.
-    - hba_intr_name    : Assign specifc vcores to SOFA's HBA's interrupt handler
+    - hba_intr_name    : Assign specifc vcores to HBA's interrupt handler \
           - value      : get the prefix of HBA's interrupt name in /proc/interrupt
           - settings:  : Vcores ID.
-Please independent vcore and don't use the same vcore which lfsm_io_thread and lfsm_bh_thread list.
+Please use independent vcore and don't use the same vcore which lfsm_io_thread and lfsm_bh_thread list.